Finding the Mother Tree

 Over time, some scientists—and in particular I’m going to talk about Lynn Margulis, who was an evolutionary biologist as well—she came up with the theory of endosymbiosis, which is that evolution is a coevolutionary process; that it is the cooperation and, really, the symbionts, or the coming together of different organisms, that led to the development of higher-level eukaryotes—multicellular organisms, like people; that we are actually the result of endosymbiosis.
 Even ourselves, we are not one; we are not just a human being.
 We are a whole consortium of bacteria and viruses and fungi.
 Our guts alone have about two pounds of bacteria in them that do all the digesting of our food.

 This idea of cooperation, even in Lynn Margulis’s life, wasn’t that accepted.
 A number of her early papers were rejected by the scientific community.
 And I think it wasn’t until the Human Genome Project that it really gained traction, and we’re looking at the DNA of human beings and realizing a lot of our DNA origin is from viruses and bacteria.
-And so, now, it’s much more widely accepted that coevolution and symbiosis is very much part of evolution.
+And so, now, it’s much more widely accepted that coevolution and symbiosis are very much part of evolution.

-Ecology, which applies some of these evolutionary theories, really focused in on this competition and part of natural selection and took it to application in all kinds of practices.
-If you look at agriculture and forestry, that still is the dominant theory.
+Ecology, which applies some of these evolutionary theories, really focused in on this competition part of natural selection and took it to application in all kinds of practices.
+If you look at agriculture and forestry—that still is the dominant theory.
 In forestry, which is my field, all of our practices can be traced to trying to manage competition so that we create these dominant trees that we can use as commodities.
 We’ve commodified the forest using this reductionist approach that I mentioned earlier, where we’re so focused on growing these great big pumpkins—in forestry, we call them pumpkins—that we can cut down and then grow another plantation that looks the same, and then another and another.
 It’s called long-run sustained yield.

 The trees that we plant, how big they are, how far we space them apart, how we weed around them to get rid of the plants that we think are robbing our special trees of resources, treating the forest like a zero-sum game, that there’s only so much resource pie, and that if these other plants are taking up those resources, water, nutrients, and so on, then there’s less for the trees—that’s based on the idea that only competition matters.
 And so, weeding out these plants—spacing the trees, even thinning them when they’re later in life—that’s all about managing competition so we can make these dominant trees.

-And so I think that what I was observing in the sickness in the forest was that we had so focused on managing this one aspect, this one way of trees interacting, that we were actually making the forests sick by taking out the plants that they needed to get through post-disturbance and succession.
+And so I think that what I was observing in the sickness of the forests was that we had so focused on managing this one aspect, this one way of trees interacting, that we were actually making the forests sick by taking out the plants that they needed to get through post-disturbance and succession.
 Those plants have roles in ecosystems.
 I was especially working on plantations of Douglas fir with paper birch, and the province was busy spraying and hacking and cutting and getting rid of these birches and aspens and cottonwoods and alders and fireweed—everything.
 They’re just like, “Clean them out.”
 And it turned out, through my research, that these birches were super important in harboring different bacteria that had antifungal properties, so they were antagonistic to the very pathogens that were killing the Douglas firs.
 And when we got rid of the birches and got rid of the consortium of bacteria that were antifungal, then the disease spread through these conifers that we so highly revered.
 We sort of shot ourselves in the foot because we didn’t understand how the system worked.

 EMYou describe how your experiments started to reveal this cooperation, and the nuances you’re describing were not met with what you could describe as “open arms” by many of your colleagues and people within the government you were working for, even after your research started to offer some proof of what you were seeing within this cooperation model.
 And this continued for years, even after your work garnered wide recognition.
 What was it like to butt up against this continual resistance?